blbadger/blbadger.github.io/dev-genetic-problem.md

 It could be hypothesized that the large amount of non-coding DNA is essential for the development of a complex body plan by providing extra regulatory regions.
 But even this is doubtful: the pufferfish *Tetraodontidae rubripes* contains a compact genome an eighth of the size of ours, and being a chordate retains an intricate body.

 How then does the relatively small genome specify an incredibly detailed body of, for example, a vertebrate?
-In Edelman's book Topobiology, the developmental genetic problem is laid out as follows: how can a one-dimensional molecule encode all the information necessary for a three-dimensional body plan, given the incredible level of detail in which it must act?
+In Edelman's book Topobiology, a problem is laid out as follows: how can a one-dimensional molecule encode all the information necessary for a three-dimensional body plan for complicated organisms like mammals, given the incredible level of detail of the body plan?

 Note that although the genome does have a three dimensional conformation that seems to be important to cell biology, any information stored in such shapes is lost between generations, that is, when egg and sperm nuclei fuse.
 This means that information contained in the complex three dimensional structure of the genome is lost, implying that it is the genetic code itself which provides most information.